 For example, if you are making a text search, you will probably search for “Chinese restaurant near me”.

 If you are making a voice search, your query will become more elaborate like “which all Chinese restaurants are open right now”.

 That means to be voice search ready, you need to have proper cues on your page (or on the internet) that can answer these questions.

 If you are a local business, you will definitely be affected by voice search big time.
 You can’t afford to be absent on local business directories (like Yelp, Google My Business, etc.).

 Remember that voice search returns only 1 result, so you don’t just have to make a presence on the internet but have to be on the top, and that’s the difficult part.

 To rank well for voice search, you need to perform well on the text search.

-For this to happen, the basics still remain the same: All factors of SEO (like page speed, easy crawlability, readability of content, intent-based content, schema markups, local SEO, etc.) play a very important role for voice search.
+For this to happen, the basics still remain the same: All factors of SEO (like page speed, easy crawlability, readability of content, intent-based content, FAQ schema markup, local SEO, etc.) play a very important role for voice search.